-The following groups have permission to celebrate their Christian Marriage at DCPC: The Bride, groom, or a parent of either must be an active member of DCPC for at least one year prior to booking a wedding date.
-Davidson College staff, students and alumni of Davidson College.
+The following groups have permission to celebrate their Christian Marriage at DCPC: One member of the couple or a parent of either must be an active member of DCPC for at least one year prior to booking a wedding date, Davidson College staff, students, and alumni of Davidson College.

 The resurrection is a central doctrine of the Christian faith, and shapes Christians’ attitudes and responses to death.
 Christians do not bear bereavement in isolation, but are sustained by the power of the spirit of the community of faith.
 The Church offers a ministry of love and hope to all who grieve.